 What Factors Affect a Cat’s Litter Size?

 A cat’s age can also influence the size of a litter.
-First-time mother cats tend to have smaller litters.
-While cats usually have four to six cats in a litter, first-time mothers tend to give birth to two to three kittens in their first litter.
-As a cat gains more experience with each breeding season, she tends to give birth to larger litters.
+First-time mother cats may have smaller litters.
+While cats usually have four to six cats in a litter, first-time mothers may often give birth to two to three kittens in their first litter.

 At What Age Can Kittens Get Pregnant?

 Cats can reach sexual maturity as young as 4 months old and can get pregnant with their first heat cycle.
 However, it’s best to avoid having cats become pregnant at such a young age.
 Kittens usually don’t reach adulthood until at least 12 months old.
-While their bodies usually stop growing at about 6 months, they’re still developing for the next several months.
+While their bodies usually finish growing between 9 and 12 months of age, they’re still developing for the next several months.
+It can take 2 years before they are socially and behaviorally mature.

 So, a kitten pregnant at 4 months old means that you’re having a kitten give birth to more kittens.
 On top of pregnancies affecting their own development, young moms may not have developed maternal instincts yet, so they won’t know how to care for their kittens.